-- The minimum distance between the nest boundary and the parent boundary is FOUR grid cells - You should have a MUCH larger buffer zone - It is not unreasonable to have approximately of surrounding each side of your nest domain
+- The minimum distance between the nest boundary and the parent boundary is FOUR grid cells - You should have a MUCH larger buffer zone - It is not unreasonable to have approximately 1/3 of your coarse-grid domain surrounding each side of your nest domain

-- with designing your inner-most domain.
+- Start with designing your inner-most domain.
 For a traditional forecast, you want everything important for that forecast to be entirely contained inside the domain. - Then start adding parent domains at a 3:1 or 5:1 ratio.
 A parent should not have a smaller size (in grid points).
 Keep adding domains until the most coarse WRF grid has a no more than a 3:1 to 5:1 ratio to the external model (first guess) data.